 Jolene L. Wang

 Jolene Wang is an associate in the intellectual property litigation group.
-Her practice focuses primarily on patent and trademark litigation across a wide range of industries and technologies, including consumer products, medical devices, wireless communications, semiconductor electronics, and retail.
-Jolene also has experience in litigation involving residential mortgage-backed securities.
-Jolene’s experience includes pre-suit investigation, conducting and managing discovery, drafting motions, briefs, and jury instructions, and preparing witnesses for deposition and trial.
+Her practice focuses primarily on patent infringement, trade secret misappropriation, false advertising, and trademark litigation in federal courts across a wide range of industries and technologies, including consumer products, pharmaceuticals and medical devices, semiconductor electronics, wireless and computer networking systems, financial services, and retail.
+Jolene also has experience in litigation involving residential mortgage-backed securities and contract disputes, as well as inter partes review proceedings before the PTAB.
+Jolene’s experience spans multiple stages of litigation and includes performing pre-suit investigations, identifying invalidity and infringement positions, conducting and managing discovery, taking and defending depositions, drafting dispositive motions, briefs, expert reports, and jury instructions, and preparing witnesses for trial.

 - Godo Kaisha IP Bridge 1 v.
 Broadcom Ltd et al. (E.D.
-Tex.): Representing IP Bridge in a multi-patent infringement action involving semiconductors.
+Tex.): Represented IP Bridge in a multi-patent infringement action involving semiconductors.

 - Zipit v.
 BlackBerry (D. S. Carolina): Represented BlackBerry in a multi-patent suit regarding wireless messaging and control of communications devices over a computer network.